zhuminjie/OpenSeesPyDoc/index.rst

    Mac version is supported!

-   OpenSeesPy has been official in :doc:`designsafe`.
+   OpenSeesPy has been official in :doc:`src/designsafe`.

-   The Linux Version of OpenSeesPy can now run on Windows 10 (see :doc:`wsl`).
+   The Linux Version of OpenSeesPy can now run on Windows 10 (see :doc:`src/wsl`).

    The latest version of this document can be found at `<https://openseespydoc.readthedocs.io/en/latest/>`_.